 Safety is a core consideration for networks.
 That means the safety of the public we serve and the workforce that maintains and operates the networks.
 Working with our members and other stakeholders to maintain and improve the industry’s safety record has been an abiding tenet of ENA.
 We are guided by a will to learn from the past to ensure our members are equipped for the future.

-The National Health and Safety Advisory Committee (HESAC) has for 33 years drawn together companies and trade unions of the electricity industry - networks, generation and supply - with representatives from the Health and Safety Executive to consider health and safety issues that affect our sector.
+For over 35 years National Health and Safety Advisory Committee (National HESAC) has drawn together companies and trade unions of the electricity industry - networks, generation and supply - with representatives from the Health and Safety Executive to consider health and safety issues that affect our sector.

-For more information on other areas of SHE, please click on a link below.
+For more information on other areas of Safety, Health and Environment topics, please click on a link below.